aeonSolutions/PCB-Prototyping-Catalogue/README.md

 (December update) <br>
 **Laboratory Section**
 - There's now available the KiCad project files for a "Capacitive Moisture and Temperature Sensor"
+- The S.D.A.D. for rain measurements has now a status of fully tested and working.

 **DIY / Makers section**
 - There's now available a circuit schematic and PCB template for the ESP32 C3 MCU <br>

 **Smart Home Automation section**
 - The project "Smart Distributed DC Power Management" is now on its 5th iteration
 - The project: "Power Wall using 18650 Lithium Polymer Batteries" is now on its 3rd iteration.
 See [Jehu Garcia](https://www.youtube.com/@jehugarcia) for an overview of what's to come.
+- The smart rainmeter for home automation and gardening has now a status of fully tested and working.

 <br />
 <br />